Here's Everything a Drug Dealer Will Say to You

 “You said you’d be here, like, an hour ago,” you bark down the phone, angry now, pissed off that you’ve had to deal with looking like a nob for ages, hanging around in a hotel car park like a lonely autograph hunter, pretending to text people while guests get in their cars and glance at you suspiciously.

-WHEN YOU REALISE YOU’VE GONE TO PREMIER INN, NOT THE TRAVELODGE, LIKE THE NEEKY IDIOT YOUR MUM ALWAYS SAID YOU’D TURN OUT TO BE
+WHEN YOU REALIZE YOU’VE GONE TO PREMIER INN, NOT THE TRAVELODGE, LIKE THE NEEKY IDIOT YOUR MOM ALWAYS SAID YOU’D TURN OUT TO BE

 “Hey man, just running to the cashpoint if I’m not there when you arrive,” you say.
-“Realised I didn’t have enough on me.”
+“Realized I didn’t have enough on me.”

 “Make sure you’re there on time, I’ve got another drop to make,” they reply.